top of page

 (a.k.a. "the primacy of Peter" or "one man rule")

 Not every Church of God (COG) practises this, but quite a number of large ones do, as they follow in the footsteps of Herbert W Armstrong (HWA).
-See "THE GOVERNMENT OF GOD" for a full explanation.

-2) Baptism in the name of the Trinity
+3) Baptism in the name of the Trinity

 See the page "BAPTISM INTO THE TRINITY".

-3) Futurism rather than Historicism
+4) Futurism rather than Historicism

 The Churches of God have in this end time largely adopted a Catholic method of interpreting prophecy known as Futurism.
-However, from the time of the Reformation the opinion generally held by Protestants and true Christians was that prophecy provides an overview of history given in advance, an interpretation method known as Historicism.
-Therefore they understood that the prophesied times in Scripture are usually of long duration.
+In earlier times the general opinion had been that prophecy provides an overview of history given in advance, an interpretation method known as Historicism.
+Therefore it was understood that the prophesied times in Scripture are usually of long duration.

 See "REVELATION IS HISTORY" and "TRUTHS LOST IN LAODICEA" for more information.

-4) Believers cannot interpret God's Word
+5) Believers cannot interpret God's Word

 Only the Priest/Apostle/Prophet/Minister/Church can interpret the Scriptures.
 Difficult questions from regular members regarding Biblical matters are generally not appreciated.
 Differing opinions regarding God’s Word are generally not tolerated.